flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-quick-quotes-9/index.md

     _key: card-2-930ca265-4bea-4a02-bf18-d60f36896ba6
   - order: 2
     body: >-
-      > ‘(The U.S.) wants to continue just giving orders to the world as though the world were its own property.
+      > "(The U.S.) wants to continue just giving orders to the world as though the world were its own property.
 Venezuela will never give in.”

       President Nichola Maduro of Venezuela, in a surprise visit & speech to the United Nations Wednesday night, after 6 countries (not including the U.S.)